supabase/nix-postgres/INTERNAL.md

 ## Limitations

-### Lack of darwin-arm support

-This is blocked by pgrx extensions.
+- Lack of darwin-arm support: This is blocked by pgrx extensions.
 Everything except those extensions is functional.
+- Difficulty producing docker images in Github Actions CI: solvable with changes to our custom runners

 ## Other